cgomesu/multitrial-datacount/README.md

 # Usage
 The VBA macro is part of the data-count.xls MS Excel file.
-You need to enable the use of macros (they're disabled by default, for security reasons).
+You need to enable the use of macros, as they're disabled by default (for security reasons).
 The file has two spreadsheets: DATA, results.
 The DATA spreadsheet contains the data from your multi-trial experiment, which should have the following structure:

 1. The first row always contains NAMES OF VARIABLES.
 2. The DATA RANGE begins at the SECOND row.